FHOOEAIST/python-archetype/README.md

 - `-p`: The name of your project.
 - `-v`: The target Python version.
 - `-t`: The target base folder.
+- `-D`: If there is an overlapping project with same name in the targetfolder, delete it.

 Like:
 ```python